yueyiqiu178/MyReactProject/README.md

 ## About

-This is a starter boilerplate app I've put together using the following technologies:
+This is a complete react functional component hooks example.This is a winepad project and I've put together using the following technologies:

 * [React](https://github.com/facebook/react)
 * [React Router](https://github.com/rackt/react-router)